sjawhar/deep-q-lunar-lander/README.md

 By default, the project uses the Keras implementation.
 Simple change `from learner_keras` to `from learner_numpy` to use the numpy implementation.

 Using OpenAI Gym's monitor inside docker may or may not work for you based on your setup.
 On Windows, using VcXsrv with disabled access control works quite well.

+Calling `solver.play(is_train=False, is_random=False)` tells the agent to play a single episode in the environment without random actions or any additional training.
+Use this with one of the persisted learners in the repo to observe fully-trained performance.